MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/percentiles-aggfunction.md

 ## Return percentiles as an array

-Instead of returning the values in individual columns, use the `percentilesw_array()` function to return the percentiles in a single column of dynamic array type.
+Instead of returning the values in individual columns, use the `percentiles_array()` function to return the percentiles in a single column of dynamic array type.

 ### Syntax